 It used to be very popular for employers to offer employees the chance to salary sacrifice some of their taxable pay for non-taxable benefits.
 However, the rules now only allow this in respect of a certain approved arrangements such as pension contributions and childcare vouchers.
-You can read more about this on GOV.UK.
+You can read more about this on our website.

 The most common exemptions and concessions